yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketRequest

 A user facing, namespaced custom resource requesting a bucket endpoint.
 A `BucketRequest` (BR) lives in the app's namespace.
-In addition to a `BucketRequest`, a [BucketAccessRequest](#bucketaccessrequest) is necessary in order to grant credentialed access to the bucket.
-BRs are required for bo th greenfield and brownfield uses.
+In addition to a `BucketRequest`, a [BucketAccessRequest](#bucketaccessrequest) is necessary in order to grant credentials to access the bucket.
+BRs are required for both greenfield and brownfield uses.

 ```yaml
 apiVersion: cosi.io/v1alpha1